Zosit/Anti-Linear-Incremental/README.md

 JS also has functions for handling updates to resource values and calculating their velocitys, and a global clock for updating these values.
 Future updates will hopefully improve in speed as more generic functions are added.

+The main issues met so far have been making sure that numbers are properly aligned to the corresponding words in the HTML while still hiding information from the user about buttons and resources that cannot be used, and grouping variables in html into classes and objcts to minimize repeated lines of code.

-Next goal is to add sliders to the html, and cycling numbers behaviour to the JS.
+The next goal is to add sliders to the html, and cycling numbers behaviour to the JS.